Understanding the automated skill ratings in each candidate's report

-In a candidate report, you will see a section that looks like the image below.
-This is automatically generated based on what languages and technologies the candidate used to solve the challenges in the assessment.
+These results are automatically generated based on what languages and technologies the candidate used to solve the challenges in the Assessment.
 It measures their skill by calculating their code efficiency and test case results for each challenge they solved.

 For example, if a candidate solved 3 SQL challenges, and received the scores 5, 10, 2 for a total of 17 points out of a possible 30, then they received a little over a 50% mark.
 They would then have 2 /3 of the lightning bolts highlighted.

 The rating options can be: